MatchbookLab/local-persist/README.md

 # etc
 ```

-Also, see [docker-compose.example.yml](https://github.com/CWSpear/docker-local-persist-volume-plugin/blob/master/docker-compose.example.yml) for an example to do something like this with Docker Compose (needs Compose 1.6+ and Engine 1.10+).
+Also, see [docker-compose.example.yml](docker-compose.example.yml) for an example to do something like this with Docker Compose (needs Compose 1.6+ which needs Engine 1.10+).

 ## Benefits